Robinhood Event Contracts Tax Guide 2026

 March 1, 2027

-I'm Chris Herbst, Managing Director at CountDeFi, a global crypto tax reporting firm specializing in complex cryptocurrency and DeFi reconciliations.
-I hold the GTP (Global Tax Practitioner) designation and am a member of CIBA (Chartered Institute for Business Accountants), with a focus on cross-border crypto tax reporting and forensic transaction reconstruction.
-Since 2017, our team has worked with US-resident prediction-market traders, on-chain Polymarket users, Kalshi traders, Robinhood Event Contracts users, and dual-jurisdiction filers navigating unresolved reporting positions across multiple tax frameworks.
-In this guide, I'll walk you through the most common Robinhood Event Contracts tax questions, the recurring mistakes that trigger problems with the IRS, and the practical reporting decisions traders face before the April 15 filing deadline.
+You should be.
+I'm Chris Herbst, Managing Director at CountDeFi, a global crypto tax reporting firm specializing in complex cryptocurrency taxes and financial reporting reconciliations, and I've seen how quickly Event Contracts reporting breaks once sports markets, parlays, and mixed classification positions enter the picture.
+I hold the GTP (Global Tax Practitioner) designation and am a member of CIBA (Chartered Institute for Business Accountants), with a focus on cross-border tax reporting and forensic transaction reconstruction.
+Since 2017, our team has worked with US Robinhood traders across every possible nuance and complexity, often helping clients correct reporting gaps and avoid serious IRS scrutiny tied to unresolved classification positions.

 Today, most reporting positions fall into one of three frameworks: